tent/tent.io/content/docs/server-protocol.md

 ### Follow an entity

 Users follow other users to receive new content.
-Different users create different kinds of content.
+Different users create different kinds of content and following relationships are not symmetrical.
 Follow requests determine who follows whom and what content is delivered to each user in real time.

 Every user can always decide who can see different content.
 Following is about interest, not permission.
 Just because someone requests content from a user does not give them access to all of their posts.